ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 {{site.data.keyword.alb_full}} uses Application-Layer Protocol Negotiation (ALPN) to negotiate with clients connecting to HTTPS listeners, and supports both HTTP/1.1 and HTTP/2.
 If the client connecting to the ALB is using HTTP/2, then the ALB also uses HTTP/2 as its preferred protocol, and processes the request to the back-end pool.
 Otherwise, HTTP/1.1 is chosen by default.

-The HTTP/2 protocol is not yet supported for backend pools.
+The HTTP/2 protocol is not yet supported for back-end pools.
 However, HTTP and HTTPS protocols are supported.
 {: note}

 ## Enabling proxy protocol